Back to workCase study

-Migrated a React SPA to Next.js App Router to improve performance, simplify routing, and create a clearer platform for future features.
+Migrated a mature React SPA to Next.js App Router to improve performance, simplify data flow, and reduce long-term delivery risk.

 - Next.js 16